Psychotherapy and treatment for eating disorders in Bath

 I'm a psychoanalytic psychotherapist.This is an approach which is based on the psychoanalytic principle that some of our emotional life is not easy to be in touch with, and can only gradually be revealed.
 The relationship with the therapist is an important context in which we can explore some of the less conscious feelings that arise, and dreams also can be significant in offering insights into self-development.
 In this collaborative process, the psychotherapist, with empathy and active listening, enables a dialogue to be started from which new understanding of your very particular experiences begins to develop.

 As we move on with the "therapy work", the aim is that you will be able to know better how early experiences influence the 'emotional present' and can effect your sense of self and your relationships.
 Psychotherapy is usually a commitment over a period of time, enabling the "unthought known", experiences which you may not have thought of as significant, or been aware of, to be felt and spoken about, and offer a new way of thinking about your present and future.

 As changes take place, prior to, and during therapy, the challenges can be difficult to face; psychotherapy can enable you to make the progress you would like for yourself.

 I have a special interest in eating disorders: anorexia, bulimia and compulsive eating.
 Since 1986, I have seen those who have developed these problems and my approach reflects experience gained over time with the latest clinical understanding of these syndromes.
-I draw on a feminist tradition within psychoanalysis which helps us to see how these problems arise, and provides important meanings for the growing numbers of young and older women who express themselves via an eating disorder.
+I draw on developmental approaches within psychoanalysis, and an understanding of disorders of the self (personality disorder), which help us to see how these problems arise, and, provide methods of treatment that can bring about growth and recovery.